Reloading your ammunition supply is an amazing way to save some cash and a great way to be more involved in this awesome gun hobby.

 Walnut shells work best with a vibratory tumbler.

 2- Corn cob media

-If your brass is not extremely tarnished then corn cob is your best friend.
+Corn cob is your best friend if your brass is not extremely tarnished.
 It can be used with either of the two tumblers.

 It is quite aggressive and gives your bullets a nice shine.
 Different polishing materials can be used with this media to increase shine.